KNIME logo

 • A scheduled scan of the corporate website for new content triggers the agent into action.

-• The agent now evaluates the new content for style and tonality mishaps based on different rules and guidelines
+• The Editorial Review agent evaluates the new content for style and tonality mishaps based on different rules and guidelines

 • The agent sends the author of the new content an email summarizing any issues and suggests improvements

-• A reply to that email, requesting updates to the style and tonality guide, triggers new action by the agent.
+• You can email the second agent, requesting updates to the style and tonality guide, triggering new action by the agent.

 • The agent receives the email with your update requests, reviews them, and decides which rules and guidelines need to be updated.